Crappy presentations logo

 • Whitespace: It’s not empty, it’s breathing room.

-When you present, you don't just want people to enjoy it, you want them to remember it.
+When you present on stage, you don't just want people to enjoy it, you also want them to remember it.
+Here’s where great slide design helps your stage presence:

 • Icons, illustrations, or single images tied to your point create strong memory anchors.